taylorzhangyx/taylorzhangyx.github.io.old/knowNotes/Cache.md

 Usually this is a read heavy application.
 By caching the pages, configurations, and sessions, performance and be improved a lot.

 ### IOT Application
-Since the devices and node in the IOT system sents a vast number of data to the system, it is a super heavy write application.
+Since the devices and node in the IOT system sends a vast number of data to the system, it is a super heavy write application.
 The caching layer provide a buffer to flush a high volume of data before storing it to persistent storage - Database or hard drive file.

 ### Real Time Analytics
-The Sorted set is a super matched featrue for hanlding the counting and summary statistics.
-Get the top few items in the sorted set can be achieved farly quick in Redis which boost the real-time analytics a lot.
+The Sorted set is a super matched feature for handling the counting and summary statistics.
+Get the top few items in the sorted set can be achieved relatively quick in Redis which boost the real-time analytics a lot.